-After another rural stage taking in Therfield Heath to Baldock, the original Icknield Way plunges straight through Letchworth, Luton and Dunstable; we took the quieter northern alternative.
-Here you take in some attractive corners of the Chilterns, such as the Pegsdon Hills and Sharpenhoe Clappers, and indeed from time to time the path coincides with the Chiltern Way.
-There is a short diversion to the greensand ridge at Toddington too.
+After another rural stage taking in Therfield Heath to Baldock, the original Icknield Way plunges straight through what are now the very modern towns of Letchworth, Luton and Dunstable; we took the quieter northern alternative.
+Here you take in some attractive corners of the Chiltern Hills, such as the Pegsdon Hills and Sharpenhoe Clappers, and indeed from time to time the path coincides with the Chiltern Way.
+There is a short diversion to a greensand ridge at Toddington too.
 The edge of Dunstable is no beauty, but this prosaic town has the saving grace of its own downland, before the route passes through the tourist village of Whipsnade en route to the hillfort finish of Ivinghoe Beacon.

 There is more information on the website of the Icknield Way Association.